 Haro is one of the best spots to stop at if you are looking to visit top wineries in Rioja.
-The town is a capital of Rioja wine country.
-Everything in this small city seems to be about wine production, wineries and wine shops all around, a moment to a winemaker and even murals.
+The town is the capital of Rioja wine country.
+Everything in this small city seems to be about wine production, wineries, and wine shops all around, a moment to a winemaker and even murals.

 This was the reason for the bodegas moving their production close to the train station.

-Today, El Barrio de la Estacion de Haro, is definitely the best place for Rioja wine tasting.
+Today, El Barrio de la Estacion de Haro, is the best place for Rioja wine tasting.

 For my Rioja wine tour, I stayed in the nearby village of Briones, which is a quick drive from Haro, the capital of the Rioja wine country.
 If you are staying in Logrono, Haro is about 30 minutes away by car on a most picturesque road (N-232).